-4.2.3 The majority of the site is indicated to be stable in this scenario, with a limited number of areas of limited extent indicated to be unstable.
-However, these are likely to be 'false positives', where the interpolated peat depth model indicates very deep peat (greater than 3.00m) to be present, but where in reality, this space is occupied by an existing embankment or cutting slope, or is on a natural slope which delimits the edge of a basin, where the presence of deep peat on the slope is an artefact of the interpolated peat model.
+- 4.2.3 The majority of the study area is indicated to be stable in this scenario, with a limited number of areas of limited extent indicated to be unstable.
+However, these are likely to be 'false positives', where the interpolated peat depth model indicates very deep peat (greater than 3.00m) to be present, but where in reality, this space is occupied by an existing embankment or cutting slope, or is on a natural slope which delimits the edge of a basin, and where the presence of deep peat on the slope is an artefact of the interpolated peat model. - 4.2.4 There are few cases where an area of modelled instability falls within the permanent and temporary boundaries of the Proposed Scheme.
+One such example includes the A9 around ch.
+48,500, where deeper peat apparently overlies a steep slope, but from investigation of similar ground nearby, this material is likely to be granular.
+Nonetheless, caution should still be applied in this area and further analysis undertaken before construction be undertaken.